underscoreio/essential-scala/src/pages/objects/this-or-that.md

 We've covered a lot of material.
 Let's recap the main points.

-We've been looking at how to model and use data that can be one of a number of choices.
-We can create hierarchies using the `extends` keyword, normally starting with a trait at the top of hierarchy, and ending with case classes at the bottom.
+We've been looking at data that can be one of a number of choices.
+We can model this by having each case `extend` a common trait.
+We usually use case classes as the leaf nodes of our hierarchy.

+It is good practice to model our data as value objects, and avoid methods that depend on more than the data present in the objects.
+Instead we can use pattern matching to decompose data and take appropriate action for each case.

+Finally, we saw we can used `sealed` and `final` to control how our data can be extended by external users.